Cite this

 \[\begin{aligned} \log \left( \frac{p(x, y)}{p(x)p(y)} \right) &= \log \left( \frac{p(x \mid y)}{p(x)} \right) \\ &= \log p(x \mid y) - \log p(x) \\ &= \log \frac{1}{p(x)} - \log \frac{1}{p(x \mid y)} \end{aligned}\]

 The final line can be interpreted as the surprise of the outcome \(x\) minus the surprise of \(x\) when \(y\) is already known.
 If knowledge that \(\mathrm{Y}= y\) makes \(\mathrm{X}= x\) less surprising, then \(\frac{1}{p(x \mid y)}\) will decrease, reflecting that \(y\) tells us something about the value of \(x\).
-For example, if there are many different colors of objects, but all \(\bigstar\)’s are \(\textcolor{blue}{\texttt{blue}}\), then learning the object is a \(\bigstar\) will eliminate all uncertainty about its color: \(p({\color{blue}{\bigstar}} \mid \bigstar) = 1\).
-This means that in this case all of the information provided by the outcome \(\mathrm{X}= \textcolor{blue}{\texttt{blue}}\) is shared by \(\mathrm{Y}= \bigstar\).
+For example, if all \(\bigstar\)’s are \(\textcolor{blue}{\texttt{blue}}\), then learning the object is a \(\bigstar\) eliminates all uncertainty about its color: \(p(\textcolor{blue}{\texttt{blue}} \mid \bigstar) = 1\), so all of the information in \(\mathrm{X}= \textcolor{blue}{\texttt{blue}}\) is shared by \(\mathrm{Y}= \bigstar\).

 \[\begin{aligned} I(\mathrm{X}; \mathrm{Y}) = \sum_{x \in \mathcal{X}} \sum_{y \in \mathcal{Y}} p(x, y)\log \left( \frac{p(x, y)}{p(x)p(y)} \right) \end{aligned}\]